BAE-R-Coding/Module-2/README.md

-# Module 2 Homework: Getting up and running with GitHub.
+# Module 2 Homework: Getting up and running with GitHub

 **Instructions**